Loading...

 In this statement:

-“Data Protection Legislation” means (i) the Swiss Federal Act on Data Protection of 19 June 1992 (FDPA), (ii) the New Swiss Federal Act on Data Protection (nFADP) of 01 September 2023, and (iii) the EU General Data Protection Regulation 2016/679 (GDPR); (iv) the UK General Data Protection Regulation, (v) the Singapore Personal Data Protection Act 2012 (PDPA), (vi) the Philippines Data Privacy Act of 2012, (vii) the Australia Privacy Act 1988 (as amended, including the Privacy and Other Legislation Amendment Act 2024), noting that further reforms are under consultation and may expand individual rights and organizational obligations, (viii) the India Digital Personal Data Protection Act 2023 (enacted and to be brought into force by government notification), (ix) the China Personal Information Protection Law (PIPL), and (x) the Hong Kong Personal Data (Privacy) Ordinance (PDPO),together with all other applicable legislation relating to privacy or data protection and including any statute or statutory provision which amends, extends, consolidates or replaces the same.
+“Data Protection Legislation” means (i) the Swiss Federal Act on Data Protection of 19 June 1992 (FDPA), (ii) the New Swiss Federal Act on Data Protection (nFADP) of 01 September 2023, (iii) the EU General Data Protection Regulation 2016/679 (GDPR), (iv) the UK General Data Protection Regulation, (v) the Singapore Personal Data Protection Act 2012 (PDPA), (vi) the Philippines Data Privacy Act of 2012, (vii) the Australia Privacy Act 1988 (as amended), (viii) the India Digital Personal Data Protection Act 2023 (upon entry into force), (ix) the China Personal Information Protection Law (PIPL), and (x) the Hong Kong Personal Data (Privacy) Ordinance (PDPO), together with any other applicable laws and regulations relating to data protection or privacy.

-“Synpulse Group” refers to one or more Synpulse entities, organized as a Swiss privately held group of legal entities held by one holding company.
+“Synpulse Group” refers to Synpulse Holding AG and its companies, being a Swiss privately held group of legal entities held by one holding company.
 Synpulse Holding AG is a company registered in Switzerland with registered number CHE-103.557.601 and registered office at Sonnenbergstrasse 19, 6052 Hergiswil, Switzerland.
+For the avoidance of doubt, each Synpulse Group company operates as a legally independent entity, unless expressly stated otherwise.

 “Process” means any operation performed on information about you, including to collect, record, organize, structure, store, alter, use, transfer, destroy or otherwise make available.